Financing Activities

 Another aspect of supporting the development of sustainable finance is to directly invest in ESG bonds.
 The CEB has been doing so since 2014.
 The Bank’s Treasury picks green, social and sustainability bonds to invest in and, for the decision-making process, follows the ICMA Principles (notably the Green Bonds Principles, which support issuers in financing environmentally sound and sustainable projects that foster a net-zero emissions economy and protect the environment).
 In addition to this, the CEB keeps a list of exclusion criteria.
 Besides, meetings are held with the issuers of these bonds, usually on an annual basis.

-The share of the sustainable investments in the CEB’s medium and long-term investment portfolios has increased over the past years: therefore, the Bank’s ESG investments amounted to 22% (Green Bonds 11%) of its medium- and long-term investment portfolios at 31 December 2024, up from 20% at year-end 2023.
+The share of the sustainable investments in the CEB’s medium and long-term investment portfolios has increased over the past years: the Bank’s ESG investments amounted to 25% (of which 45% were green bonds) of its medium- and long-term investment portfolios at 31 December 2025, up from 22% at year-end 2024.

 For more, see the TCFD Report.